 Non-toxic classrooms are a no-brainer.
-So is providing sustainable housing for people in need.
+So is providing sustainable housing for people in need

 All-electric energy codes go statewide